dashorst/webtools.common-13/README.md

 # REPRODUCER FOR eclipse/webtools.common#13

+This projects is a reproduction scenario for [this eclipse/webtools.common ticket](https://github.com/eclipse-wtp-common/webtools.common/issues/13).

 When trying to deploy the `warproject` into a servlet container the `with-fragments` jar file is excluded from the deployable, **UNLESS** you close the `with-fragments` project in the project explorer and let it be resolved through the local maven repository as an installed jar.

 ## Steps